Jeannie Colvin, MFT

 Stuck in the pause between sadness and healing

-Therapy can help you explore what’s beneath the surface of your depression—what’s drained your energy, joy, and passion.
+Depth therapy can help you explore what’s beneath the surface of your depression—what’s drained your energy, joy, and passion.
 Together, we can work toward helping you reconnect with your sense of self and rediscover what makes life feel meaningful again.

 Copyright © 2025 Jeannie Colvin, MFT - All Rights Reserved.